 If you want the player to: Make sure you:

 Build Farms 1.
-Designate wheat, carrots and/or onions as a city resource .
+Designate wheat, carrots and/or onions as a city resource.

 2. Place meadow on the city's landscape

 -or-

 Allow the player to build the Garden of Demeter

 Harvest urchins 1.
 Designate urchins as a city resource .

 2. Place Urchin points in the city's waters

 3. Make sure to design straight sections of coastline so the

 player can place the Urchin Quays.

 Fish 1.
 Designate fish as a city resource .

 2. Place Fish points in the city's waters.

 3. Make sure to design straight sections of coastline so the

 player can place Fisheries.

-Hunt wild boar 1.
-Designate meat as a city resource
+Hunt wild boar Designate pork as a city resource

 2. Place Boar points on the city's landscape

-Hunt deer 1.
-Designate meat as a city resource .

-2. Place Deer points on the city's landscape.

-Raise cattle 1.
-Designate meat as a city resource.

-3. Place meadow on the city's landscape

--0Г-

-2. Allow the player to build the Garden of Demeter

-Make cheese 1.
-Designate cheese as a city resource .
+Make cheese Designate cheese as a city resource .

 2. Place meadow in the city's landscape

--Or-
+-or-

-- Allow the player to build the Garden of Demeter .
+Allow the player to build the Garden of Demeter .

-Grow oranges Method 1

-1. Designate oranges as a city resource

-2. Place meadow in the city's landscape.

--OF-

-Allow the player to build the Garden of Demeter

-Method 2

-1. Allow the player to build the Orchard of Hera.

 Grow grapes Method 1

 1. Designate grapes as a city resource

 2. Place meadow in the city's landscape.

--Or-
+-or-

 Allow the player to build the Garden of Demeter

 Method 2

 1. Allow the player to build the Grove of Dionysus

 Grow olives Method 1

 1. Designate olives as a city resource .

 2. Place meadow in the city's landscape

--0 Г -
+-or-

 Allow the player to build the Garden of Demeter

 Method 2

 1. Allow the player to build the Arbor of Athena

-Produce Fleece 1.
-Designate fleece as a city resource .
+Produce Fleece Designate fleece as a city resource .

 2. Place meadow in the city's landscape

--O r -
+-or-

 Allow the player to build the Garden of Demeter